drewthepooh/pipeline_helpers/README.md

     import dpipe

-By default the dpipe logger (named "dpipe") will output the log file to the current directory.
-If you would like to change this, call the setLogPath function:
+_REQUIRED_: you must call the setLogPath function with the desired path to your log file before using any other functions in dpipe.py

-    dpipe.setLogPath('/path/to/log')
+    dpipe.setLogPath('/path/to/log/directory/')

 If you want to use the dpipe logger in your own code, import the logging module and get the logger: